Adam Fox: College

 Fox attended Harvard University for three years, majoring in psychology.
 He had an immediate impact after joining Harvard Crimson men's ice hockey team for the 2016–17 season.
 He led all NCAA defensemen in the nation, and ranked 4th among NCAA freshmen skaters with 40 points, led all NCAA defensemen and all NCAA freshmen skaters in assists with 34, and led all ECAC skaters in both points and assists, as he played 35 games.
 He was named 2017 ECAC Rookie of the Year and Ivy League Rookie of the Year after his freshman season.
 In his freshman season, Fox helped Harvard win the Beanpot for the first time since 1993 by recording a goal and an assist to beat Boston University 6–3.
 Fox also helped Harvard reach its first Frozen Four series since 1994 and win an Ivy title and ECAC Hockey Championship.
 In the Frozen Four semifinals against University of Minnesota Duluth, the Crimson lost 2–1.

 In his sophomore 2017–18 season, he had 28 points on six goals and 22 assists in 29 games.
 He was fifth in the nation among defensemen, averaging .97 points per game.

 In his junior 2018–19 season, he had 48 points (9 goals, 39 assists) in 33 games for Harvard, and was the top scoring player and defenseman in the country with 1.45 points per game.
 He led the NCAA in assists and was fourth in points, while also setting school single-season records for assists and points by a defenseman.
 Fox broke the school record for points by a Harvard defenseman in one season, set by Mark Fusco in 1983.
 He was named a finalist for the Hobey Baker Award as the top player in college hockey, won the 2019 Walter Brown Award, and was an Academic All-Ivy honoree.

 Fox was also named to the NCAA First All-American Team and ECAC First All-Star Team in each of his three seasons (2017–19).
 In 97 career games, he had 116 points (21 goals, 95 assists).
 He became the fourth defenseman in Harvard history to reach 100 career points.
 He left Harvard before his senior year to play in the NHL, when he was five classes short of graduating.
-Fox graduated from Harvard in 2022 after taking his final two classes needed for his degree that summer.